 An easy wooden frame can be constructed in just a few hours, as shown in this YouTube video.

-Repurposing wooden pallets is a very creative way to recycle and raise your air bed with very little investment!
-If you are looking for inspiration on other ways to create your own mattress frame that doesn’t cost an arm and a leg, there’s a lot of resources online.
+Repurposing wooden pallets is a creative way to recycle and raise your air bed with little investment!
+If you are looking for inspiration on other ways to create your mattress frame that doesn’t cost an arm and a leg, there are a lot of resources online.

 Stacked Traditional Mattress Box Spring Foundations